VICTORIA Golf Tour

 Growling Frog Golf Club

-The creation of a dedicated recycled water supply has ensure that there will be plenty of water to keep the course maintained at the highest standard throughout the year.
+The creation of dedicated recycled water supply has ensured that there will be plenty of water to keep the course maintained at the highest standard throughout the year.

 Heritage Golf & Country Club